LekhanJ/Online-Quiz-App/README.md

 - DB issues: delete the local `backend/quiz_app.db` if schema changed in dev and let Sequelize re-sync, or run migrations if you add them.

 ---

-If you want, I can add a `docs/` template and placeholder images, or wire up CI checks (lint, test) and deploy recipes.
-Ready to iterate on screenshots and any branding you prefer.